-- 168. If you are successfully registered, to satisfy ongoing condition G3, you will be required to pay an annual fee to: - a.
-The designated quality body (DQB), up to 31 March 2023. - b.
-The designated data body (DDB). - 169.
-In addition, ongoing condition C2 requires a registered provider to cooperate with the requirements of the student complaints scheme run by the Office of the Independent Adjudicator for Higher Education (OIAHE), including the subscription requirements for that scheme. - 170.
+- 168. If you are successfully registered, to satisfy ongoing condition G3, you will be required to pay an annual fee to the designated data body (DDB). - 169.
+In addition, ongoing condition C2 requires a registered provider to cooperate with the requirements of the student complaints scheme run by the Office of the Independent Adjudicator for Higher Education (OIAHE), including the subscription requirements for that scheme.

 For further information about fees payable to these bodies, please see the links provided on our website at www.officeforstudents.org.uk/advice-and-guidance/regulation/how-to-register/.